 Network problems can be difficult to diagnose until there's at least some connection to the Internet.
-Here are some candidate problems to check with your network administrator.
+Here are Firewall, Ethernet, DHCP, DNS, and UDP, and SSL candidate problems to check with your network administrator.

 Are the Ethernet port(s) connected to the correct network(s)?